RetroPie/pifba/readme.txt

 Additionally to quit with the joystick you can press SELECT+START.

 The joystick layout defaults to Saitek P380 button layout.

 All controls are configurable by editing the "fba2x.cfg" file.
+If your joystick uses axis different than 0 and 1 you can change this in the fbax2.cfg file.

 The frontend displays the list of ROMS in the following colours:
 RED = missing
 ORANGE = clone rom detected
-YELLOW = parent rom detected or clone rom detected & parent rom detected GREEN = clone rom detected & parent rom detected & cache detected BLUE = parent rom detected & cache detected
+YELLOW = parent rom detected or clone rom detected & parent rom detected GREEN = clone rom detected & parent rom detected

 *INSTALLATION*